 Julie Hamre, Comptroller (Washington, DC)

-Ms. Hamre provides accounting and financial services for nonprofit organizations, including a performing arts center, a youth orchestra, a program for victims of domestic abuse, a small trade association and its related foundation, an Indian dance company, a program for at-risk youth, Luther Place Church (founder of LVC), and of course, LVC.
+Ms. Hamre provides accounting and financial services for nonprofit organizations in the Washington, DC area, including several performing arts groups, youth programs, Luther Place Church (founder of LVC), and of course, LVC.
 She has also held leadership positions in several of these organizations.
 She was the first woman elected as the President of Luther Place Memorial Church and served as a board member, secretary, and treasurer of N Street Village.
-She is the chair of the academic affairs committee of the Board of Trustees of her alma mater, Muhlenberg College in Allentown, Pennsylvania.
+She has served as a member of the Defense Advisory Committee on Women in the Services for the Department of Defense and as a member of the board of trustees for her alma mater, Muhlenberg College.

 LVC Regional Offices

 - 1226 Vermont Ave NW, Washington, DC 20005; 202-387-3222